Is Online Gambling Legal in Texas? 2026

 Is online gambling legal in Texas?

 Texas has no state online casino law, and commercial gambling is prohibited.
-However, sweepstakes-model platforms like Game Vault 999 operate legally under federal sweepstakes law, which Texas law does not prohibit.
+Social sweepstakes platforms like Game Vault 999 operate under the sweepstakes model, which is structured differently from gambling.
+Availability varies by location, so check your local laws.

 Can Texas residents play on Game Vault 999?

-Why is Game Vault 999 legal if Texas doesn't allow casinos?
+Why is Game Vault 999 different from a casino?

 GV999 uses the sweepstakes model: no purchase is required to play, and prizes are distributed as sweepstakes awards, not gambling payouts.
 This is distinct from commercial casino gambling under both state and federal law.